Simeon Brown: Third term, 2023-present

 During the 2023 New Zealand general election, Brown retained Pakuranga by a margin of 18,710 votes, defeating Labour's Nerissa Henry.
 Following the formation of the National-led coalition government in late November 2023, he was appointed as Minister of Energy, Minister of Local Government, Minister of Transport, Minister for Auckland, and Deputy leader of the House.

 On 19 January 2025, Prime Minister Christopher Luxon announced Brown would be appointed as the next Minister of Health, taking over from Shane Reti.
 As part of the cabinet reshuffle, Brown relinquished his energy, local government and transport portfolios, which were picked up by Simon Watts and Chris Bishop respectively.
 In addition, Brown became the Minister for State Owned Enterprises.

+Following a cabinet reshuffle in early April 2026, Brown regained his energy portfolio and replaced Chris Bishop as National's campaign chair for the 2026 New Zealand general election.

 Energy

 On 30 April 2024, Brown confirmed that the Government would invest in 25 new high speed electric vehicle charging facilities along key routes between major urban centres.